Murzchnvok/polybar-collection/README.md

 # Polybar Collection

-My personal collection. (need some update, don't download right now)
+My personal collection.

+*If you find any error or you think I need to add something to this readme please send a message to me on [reddit](https://www.reddit.com/user/murzchnvok)*

 ## Getting Started

-Things you need to install first.

 ### Prerequisites